Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 ![Linker Script File Generation](./images/linker-script-file.png "Linker Script File Generation")

-A standard C processors is used for the Linker Script file when:
+A standard C preprocessor is used for the Linker Script file when:

 - the linker script file extension is `*.src`.
 - the [`linker:`](YML-Input-Format.md#linker) node contains a `regions:` header file or a `define:`.